Community Liability for Separate Debts in Arizona

-Under Arizona law, a couple’s community property, that earned or acquired during the marriage, cannot be used to satisfy a debt that is the sole and separate debt of one of the spouse’s.
+Under Arizona law, a couple’s community property, which was earned or acquired during the marriage, cannot be used to satisfy a debt that is the sole and separate debt of one of the spouses.
 The law also specifies that if a spouse owed money before the marriage, the other spouse’s separate property cannot be taken to pay for it after the marriage.

 Expressio Unis Maxim

 The focus of the Arizona Supreme Court was on how the relevant Arizona law should be interpreted.
 The law provides that “[t]he separate property of the husband or wife shall not be liable for the debts of the other contracted before marriage.”
 Paschal pointed out that this law specifically talks about the separate property of a spouse not being liable for separate debts before marriage, but does not say that the couple’s community property cannot be held liable.

 He argued that the Court should use the legal maxim “expressio unius est exclusio alterius” when interpreting that law.
 That maxim (written in Latin) means that when the legislature specifies one thing very clearly, a court must assume that all other things are excluded.